 Suggested dosage: Buy natural vitamin E with mixed tocopherols (including alpha tocopherol succinate and gamma tocopherol) and aim for a daily dosage of 200 IUs.
 Caution: If you are taking Coumadin (warfarin), I suggest a maximum of 200 IUs of vitamin E per day due to the potential for excess blood thinning.

 This vitamin manages calcium in the body—keeping it in the bones and out of arteries.
 Consequently, early research shows that adequate vitamin K2 is beneficial to both cardiovascular and bone health.

-More Dr. Sinatra Advice on Supplements for Heart Health
+More Dr. Sinatra Advice on Heart-Health Supplements

-Which specific supplements can help lower blood pressure?
+Which specific heart-health supplements can help lower blood pressure?
 Learn the details of my Healthy Blood Pressure Supplementation Program.